dmaman86/courier-user-service/README.md

 ## Description

-The **Courier User Service** is a microservice responsible for managing users and roles within the application.
-It handles authentication, authorization, and integrates with the `resource-service` for managing users of type `client`.
+The **Courier User Service** is a micro-service responsible for managing users and roles in the `Courier system`.
+It provides APIs for creating, updating, deleting, and retrieving user information.
+This service communicates with others services via `OpenFeign` and `Kafka`, and uses `JWT` for authentication and authorization.

 ---

 ## Features

+- **User Management**: Create, update, delete, and retrieve user information.
-- User creation, update, and deactivation
+- **Role Management**: Create, update, delete, and retrieve role information.
-- Role management with uniqueness validations and permission control.
+- **Client Integration**: Users with the `client` role are linked to contacts in `courier-resource-service`.
+- **Security**: Uses `JWT` authentication for secure API access.
+- **User Blacklist**: Deleted users are added to a Redis blacklist to prevent further access while logged in.
+- **Kafka Notifications**: Notifies `courier-auth-service` when a user is created or deleted.
+- **API Key Authentication**: The endpoint `/api/user/find-by-email-or-phone` requires an API key for access.
-- Integration with `resource-service` via OpenFeign for `client` management.
+- **Service Discovery**: Registers with `Eureka` for service discovery.
-- JWT token validation for authentication and authorization.
-- `Spring Security` implementation for securing endpoints.
+- **Error Handling**: Errors sent to `courier-error-service` for logging, include a severity level (`LOW`, `MEDIUM`, `HIGH`, `CRITICAL`) based on the exception type.

 ---